 Other things to think about

 Make sure you have all your holds resolved by mid-April!
 If you owe library fines or haven’t completed your financial aid exit interview, you will not be getting a diploma.
 You will need to check with holds on Self Service Banner and resolve them all in order to officially graduate.
 You must allow 2 week before graduation in order for everything to clear.
 Please note: having a hold does not prevent you from walking in the ceremony!
 It only keeps you from getting a diploma until the hold is cleared.

 If you have any questions about whether or not your classes are complete, make an appointment with an adviser ASAP.
-Email Laurie Duffy [mailto:email@example.com] to check out, and give them your name, TUID and major and they can make sure everything is good to go.
+Visit tyler.temple.edu/academic-advising for details on how to make an appointment.